db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ### Testing Tools

-AureusERP uses the following testing tools:
+The project uses the following testing tools:

 - **Pest PHP**: A testing framework built on top of PHPUnit with a focus on simplicity
 - **Laravel Testing Utilities**: Laravel's built-in testing utilities